WWII Museum Tour

 So, let’s dive deeper into the historical events of the most titanic battle in the history of humanity.

 The exposition is divided into the thematic rooms.
-Among them: the battle for Stalingrad and Kursk, the fascist regime and the concentration camps, the heroic defence of Sevastopol, the guerrilla movement on the territory of Ukraine, the crossing of the Dnieper, Berlin assault.
-Kiev WW II Museum Tour ends in the Hall of Remembrance, where a 27-meter funeral table is located, and on it, you can see – everyday things of soldiers, embroidered towels, which they kept as talismans, “funeral-letters”.
+Among them: the battle for Stalingrad and Kursk, the fascist regime and the concentration camps, the heroic defense of Sevastopol, the partisan movement on the territory of Ukraine, the crossing of the Dnieper, the Battle of Berlin.
+The exposition halls of the WW II Museum end in the Hall of Remembrance, where a 27-meter funeral table is located, and on it, you can see everyday things of soldiers, embroidered towels, which they kept as talismans, “funeral-letters”.

 National Museum of the History of Ukraine in the Second World War counts 400 thousand exhibit items.
 The main exhibition is located in the 16 halls of the museum and consists of 15 thousand exhibits.
 All rooms are located in chronological order, which shows the “Route of War.”
 The Great Patriotic War Museum in Kiev also has an exposition, located in the open area.
 It presents to visitors samples of military vehicles of World War II, military equipment of the postwar period.

-BestKievGuide is inviting you to this unique memorial complex to find out more about the biggest tragedy of the 20th century- WWII.
+BestKievGuide invites you to this unique memorial complex to find out more about the biggest tragedy of the 20th century – II World War.